Life After Death (TobyMac album)

-Life After Death is the ninth studio album by American Christian rapper TobyMac, released on August 19, 2022, on ForeFront Records.
+Life After Death is the ninth studio album by Christian hip hop artist TobyMac.
+It was released on August 19, 2022.
 It is his sixth album to top the Billboard Christian Albums chart.
 The album's third single, "Help Is On the Way (Maybe Midnight)", peaked at No. 3 on the Hot Christian Songs chart.

 Background

 TobyMac claimed that this was his most emotional album that he ever recorded.
 In October 2019, his eldest son Truett died after an accidental drug overdose.
 TobyMac said, "I immediately went to write, because that's what I know to do when I'm in so much pain.
 You go to [write] what you know, what you love and what brings you peace.
 I immediately started writing – and I wrote '21 Years'.
 Then I wrote a song called 'Faithfully', and I wrote 'Everything About You' in the first few months after Truett passed."

 Singles

 "21 Years" was released on January 10, 2020, and is about TobyMac's son Truett Foster, who died a couple months prior, at the age of 21.
 The song peaked at No. 3 on the US Hot Christian Songs Chart.

 "I'm Sorry (A Lament)" was released on October 2, 2020.
 The song peaked at No. 25 on the US Hot Christian Songs Chart.

 "Help Is On the Way (Maybe Midnight)" was released on February 19, 2021.
 The song peaked at No. 3 on the US Hot Christian Songs Chart.

 "Promised Land" was released on September 17, 2021.
 The song peaked at No. 9 on the US Hot Christian Songs Chart.
 The song featured pop rock artist Sheryl Crow on the OG Collab version.

 "The Goodness" was released on June 2, 2022.
 The song featured new artist Blessing Offor, and peaked at No. 1 on the US Hot Christian Songs Chart.
 This song was then performed at the 53rd GMA Dove Awards.

 "Cornerstone" was released on February 17, 2023.
 The song features CCM artist Zach Williams.

 "Faithfully" was released on September 29, 2023.